monchewharry/brave_selenium/README.md

 2022-02-23

 Locate the brave browser path in macbook to selenium.
+Test with google search.

 ## install